 What is Morphine?

 Morphine is an opioid drug used to relieve moderate to severe pain such as that caused by surgery and injury.
-Morphine is the active ingredient in opium, which is the juice extracted from the opium poppy plant.
-Morphine and other opioids work by attaching to opiate receptors in the brain and body to block the sensation of pain while also producing feelings of calm and euphoria.
+It is also used to mask pain in patients with terminal cancer.
+Morphine is the active ingredient in opium, which is the juice pulled from the opium poppy plant.

 Why Do People Abuse Morphine?